 Amanemu, set in a national park on the serene shores of Ago Bay, embraces the ancient Japanese tradition of onsen mineral hot springs and the culinary heritage of this ancient region.
 Nearby the holy Shinto site of Ise Grand Shrine draws pilgrims from all over Japan, while guests can also visit the Unesco World Heritage designated Kumano Kodo pilgrimage trails.

 Set in a secret garden at the heart of a 32-hectare forest, Aman Kyoto lies at the foot of Mount Hidari Daimonji, a stone’s throw from Kyoto’s golden Kinkaku-ji Temple and 16 other UNESCO World Heritage Sites.
 A tranquil Aman Spa offers onsen, while serene restaurants overlook this verdant world apart.
 Spacious and light-filled, the resort’s 26 latticed rooms pay contemporary homage to the traditional Japanese ryokan inn, each framing spectacular natural surroundings.

-A GUIDED TOUR OF JOGAI MARKET
+AN EXPLORATION OF JOGAI MARKET

 THE ART OF SUSHI

 Master the art of sushi making under the expert guidance of a fifth-generation sushi chef.
 Learn how to prepare sushi’s basic rice with rice vinegar, slice various fish and vegetable ingredients, and roll, cut and display the pieces, before enjoying your own (as well as your professional instructor’s) creations for lunch.